Transparent Proxy: What Is It and How Does It Work?

 Great, now we’re all on-board.
 So, let’s see how transparent proxies compare with non-transparent ones.
 And understand why certain businesses might want to use these proxies.

-The main difference between transparent and non-transparent proxies is that you have to set up the latter manually on each device.
+The main difference between transparent proxy vs non-transparent proxy is that you have to set up the latter manually on each device.
 On the other hand, once setup, a transparent proxy will automatically route all traffic on a network going through ports 80 and 443.

 This difference makes transparent proxies great for all environments: Apple Mac, Unix, Linux and Microsoft systems.
 They allow easy access to the web proxy for everyone, without asking to configure different platform-specific applications and browsers.
 On the other hand, non-transparent proxies can drastically reduce transmission of the web spyware and worms.
 It is so because this spyware and worms don’t know the proxy settings.